 It's not easy if you've earned the fee you charged, but sometimes offering a financial concession will turn an angry client into a satisfied client - or at least one who is neutral instead of negative - and prevent any escalation through online complaints or potential grievances.
 Be cautious about any offer of a refund or discount that may be interpreted as payment to prevent or dismiss a grievance.
 Even if you have done nothing wrong such a payment could constitute an ethics violation.

 Complaints Made On Websites

-The best thing that you can do about online complaints is to make sure that you own your name, and the name of your firm.
+Own your name, and the name of your firm.
 By that, I mean you should take steps to ensure that the top results that come up in the popular search engines are for sites or pages that you own or control, such that client complaints are pushed down to the bottom of the search results or off of the first page of results.
-Another way to respond to online complaints is to ask your satisfied customers to also post reviews.
+You can mitigate the impact of online complaints by asking your satisfied customers to also post reviews.